Treasure-Me/Mentor-Project-Java-HTML-CSS-/Guide.md

 # Run the Flask application tests
 pytest tests/test_flask_app.py -v
 ```
+## NB: Make sure your server (app.py) is running before your run your front-end tests since they will fail if you run without it.
 ## 🎨 Phase 3: Frontend Integration (Week 2)

 ### Step 3.1: Complete HTML Templates